 - Convenience: Thanks to internet, you can now bank online, send payments globally using the various portals online and even order food.
 You can also pay your school fees online, take care of that utility bill and even pay your parking fines – and all of this right from your laptop, thanks to internet.
 So yes, the net certainly does help make your life easier and more convenient.

-The negative impact of Internet
+The Negative Impact of the Internet

 - Addictive: Certain activities like online gaming can turn out to be quite addictive.
 People have been known to get addicted to the point of compromising their own health.
 To put it in perspective, a South Korean couple was so engrossed with online gaming that they let their baby starve which only underscores the fact that Internet can be highly addictive.
 Moreover, playing the various games online for hours on end can have a harmful effect on your body and it can also cause you to become obese.
 And moreover, not being physically active for prolonged periods can cause you to develop back, joint problems, and playing these games for long hours will cause you to experience severe eye strain as well.